 How is CBD Flower Used?

-Cooking and Baking with Hemp Flower
+Cooking and Baking With Hemp Flower

 Although this method is entirely possible at home, the extraction process can be a bit tedious.
-The effects are also more drawn out, as the CBD has to travel along your digestive tract and make a pit stop at the liver along the way.
-This typically results in slower absorption.
+The effects are also more drawn out, as the CBD has to travel through your digestive tract to get into your bloodstream.
+This results in slower absorption.
 Regardless of the downsides, cooking and baking with CBD can be extremely fun.
 We encourage you to try it!

 Smoking CBD Flower

 If you are looking for the full hemp experience in the shortest amount of time, inhaling CBD is the way to go.
 Just like marijuana, you can smoke hemp flower.
 The interesting part about CBD is that it has extremely high bioavailability when it’s inhaled.

 Smoking hemp flower puts the cannabinoids in contact with your lungs, where it gets transferred directly into your bloodstream.
-This means that you will feel the effects quicker, and it will have more of an impact compared to oral administration – giving you the most “bang for your buck.”
+This means that you will absorb the CBD quicker, and it will have more of an impact compared to oral administration, giving you the most “bang for your buck.”
 But before you smoke your hemp flower, consider this…

 Risks of Smoking Hemp Flower

 When you light anything on fire, it will create carbon monoxide.
-Whether its a cigarette, marijuana, hemp flower, or even a campfire, any kind of smoke is technically harmful to your lungs.
+Whether a cigarette, marijuana, hemp flower, or even a campfire, any kind of smoke is technically harmful to your lungs.
 If you choose to smoke hemp flower, it’s important for you to know that it isn’t 100 percent safe.
 And that leads us into our next method…

 Vaporizing CBD Flower